discordx-ts/discordx/docs/docs/decorators/commands/slashoption.md

-# Option
+# SlashOption

-A Slash Command can have multiple options (parameters)
+A slash command can have multiple options (parameters)

 > query is an option in this image